Star Trek: Strange New Worlds season 1: Design

-Because the costumes for the desert-dwelling Deleb people in the second episode were intended to have an "earthy and organic quality", textile artist Anna Pantcheva used techniques such as ice dying, rust dying, boiling wool, and covering embroidery with silicone.
+For the desert-dwelling Deleb people in the second episode, textile artist Anna Pantcheva used techniques such as ice dying, rust dying, boiling wool, and covering embroidery with silicone to create an "earthy and organic quality".
 Costume effects builder Jennifer Johnson created pleated hats for the characters inspired by van Herpen's designs.
-For the planet Majalis in "Lift Us Where Suffering Cannot Reach", Croft wanted to reflect the utopia-like society by dressing the characters in jewel tones with long, flowing fabric and lots of gold and jewelry.
-Alora's ceremonial gown in the episode was designed with Lebanese fashion designer Hassidrissin and featured pleated material that was hand dyed ombre to match the color of a sunset.
-The main cast first learned about the medieval costumes they would be wearing in "The Elysian Kingdom" months before filming for the episode began, and Navia said it was the most talked about episode of the season among the cast.
+Croft wanted to reflect the utopia-like society of Majalis in "Lift Us Where Suffering Cannot Reach" by dressing the characters in jewel tones with long, flowing fabric and lots of gold and jewelry.
+Alora's ceremonial gown in that episode was designed with Lebanese fashion designer Hassidrissin and featured pleated material that was hand dyed ombre to match the color of a sunset.
+In contrast with the Majalis costumes, the pirates of "The Serene Squall" have a dark, muted palette with metallic elements.
+Croft took inspiration from the "found objects, gritty grimy textures, and risqué characters" seen in the film Mad Max: Fury Road (2015).
+The main cast first learned about the medieval costumes that they would be wearing in "The Elysian Kingdom" months before filming began, and Navia said it was the most talked about episode of the season among the cast.
 She was excited to play a medieval knight, a role that she felt other series would have only given to a male actor.
-Croft said the episode was a "dream come true" and praised the actors for all committing to their fantasy roles.
-A highlight of the episode for her was designing matching princess dresses for Chong and her dog to wear, and Chong enjoyed getting to play a lighter role compared to her more dramatic scenes as La'an.
+Croft said the episode was a dream come true and praised the actors for all committing to their fantasy roles.
+A highlight of the episode for her was designing matching princess dresses for Chong and her dog to wear, and Chong enjoyed getting to play a lighter role compared to her more dramatic scenes as La'An.
 Olusanmokun's king costume was inspired by Nigerian royalty to match the actor's heritage.